OrbitalEnterprises/eve-esi-client/docs/KillmailsApi.md

 <a name="getCorporationsCorporationIdKillmailsRecent"></a>
 # **getCorporationsCorporationIdKillmailsRecent**
-> List&lt;GetCorporationsCorporationIdKillmailsRecent200Ok&gt; getCorporationsCorporationIdKillmailsRecent(corporationId, datasource, ifNoneMatch, maxKillId, token, userAgent, xUserAgent)
+> List&lt;GetCorporationsCorporationIdKillmailsRecent200Ok&gt; getCorporationsCorporationIdKillmailsRecent(corporationId, datasource, ifNoneMatch, page, token)

-Get corporation kills and losses
+Get a corporation&#39;s recent kills and losses

-Get a list of corporation&#39;s recent kills and losses  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director
+Get a list of a corporation&#39;s kills and losses going back 90 days  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java